Unique Properties of Flat Minima in Deep Networks: Warm-Up: Scalar Networks

-Note that although there exist infinitely many global minima, there are far fewer widest minima.
+Note that although there exist infinitely many global minima, there are far fewer flattest minima.
 Specifically, we see that for scalar networks, \( \wideminset \) is a discrete set of cardinality \( 2^{m-1} \).
-Geometrically speaking, within each connected valley of global minima, we have only one widest minimum point.
+Geometrically speaking, within each connected valley of global minima, we have only one flattest minimum point.
 This property carries over to the vector case, in the sense that $ \wideminset$ is always a set of measure zero within $\minset$.

-This simple exercise of analyzing scalar networks already reveals several interesting properties of wide minima. \begin{enumerate} \item \textbf{Balancedness.} Note from \eqref{eq:WidestMinimaScalar} that the widest minima correspond to networks, which are balanced in the sense that all their layers have the same weight magnitude.
+This simple exercise of analyzing scalar networks already reveals several interesting properties of flat minima. \begin{enumerate} \item \textbf{Balancedness.} Note from \eqref{eq:WidestMinimaScalar} that the flattest minima correspond to networks, which are balanced in the sense that all their layers have the same weight magnitude.
 This property turns out to break in higher dimensions.
-However, as we will see, the widest solutions are always at least \emph{nearly} balanced, and they exhibit interesting coupling properties.
+However, as we will see, the flattest solutions are always at least \emph{nearly} balanced, and they exhibit interesting coupling properties.

-\item \textbf{Step-size and depth.} Observe from~\eqref{eq:LargestWidthScalar} that the sharpness of the widest minima scales roughly linearly with the network's depth, $m$.
-This implies that the deeper a network is, the smaller the maximal step-size that allows convergence.
+\item \textbf{Step-size and depth.} Observe from~\eqref{eq:LargestWidthScalar} that the sharpness of the flattest minima scales roughly linearly with the network's depth, $m$.
+Thus, the deeper the network, the smaller the maximal step-size that allows convergence.
 As we will see, this property persists in higher dimensions.
-Interestingly, although this behavior is known \cite{nar2018step}, it has not been previously derived from minima width considerations.
+Interestingly, although this behavior is known \cite{nar2018step}, it has not been previously derived from minima sharpness considerations.

 \item \textbf{Valley dimensions.} We saw that the Hessian at a global minimum is always rank-1.
 This implies that at every minimum point, $m-1$ orthogonal directions point into the valley, whereas only one direction points to an ascent slope.
 We will see that a similar phenomenon occurs also in higher dimensions. \end{enumerate}